aambrioso1/web-scraping/README.md

 The code to generate this file is commented out in the file.

 temp files
-These files contain the description and images for several different pages.
+These files contain the description and images from several different pages.

 **TODO**
-Need to settle on a final design
+(1)  Need to settle on a final design.
-(1)  What functionality will work best.
+(2)  What functionality will work best.
 Create scripts to access this functionality.
-(2)  Two modules for downloading information one for descriptions and one for downloading images.
+(3)  Two modules for downloading information one for descriptions and one for downloading images.
+(4)  Need to download dates when info is posted to decide when it should be re-posted.

 *********************************************************************************************
 **Notes**